Russian nationalism: Soviet era

 Stalin reversed much of his predecessor's previous internationalist policies, signing orders for the exiling multiple distinct ethnic-linguistic groups which were branded as "traitors", including the Balkars, Crimean Tatars, Chechens, Ingush (see Deportation of the Chechens and Ingush), Karachays, Kalmyks, Koreans, and Meskhetian Turks, who were collectively deported to Siberia or Central Asia, where they were legally designated as "special settlers", which officially meant that they were second-class citizens with few rights and they were also confined within a small perimeter.
 Various historians see Stalin's deportations of minority and diaspora nationalities as evidence of the Russian nationalism of the Soviet state under Stalin.
 Chang wrote that the Soviet deportations of Koreans (and other diaspora, deported peoples such as Germans, Finns, Greeks and many others) illustrated the fact that in whole, essentialized views of race, that is, primordialism was carried over from the Russian nationalism of the Tsarist era.
 These Soviet tropes and biases produced and converted the Koreans (and the Chinese) into a decidedly, un-Marxist Soviet "yellow peril".
 The existence of racism lay in the fact that others could occasionally be seen or judged in accordance with a class line or they could be seen or judged on an individual basis but the Koreans could not.
 Norman M. Naimark believed that the Stalinist "nationalities deportations" were forms of national-cultural genocide.
 The deportations at the very least changed the cultures, way of life and world views of the deported peoples as the majority were sent to Soviet Central Asia and Siberia.
+According to Andrea Kappeler, the application of collective and exemplary punishment to entire ethnic groups, as well as preventive collective measures against them, demonstrated that Stalinism departed from its Marxist premises and moved into a direction of nationalistic thought patters.
+He also argues that Stalin had recourse to Russian national traditions while selecting many of these groups, because in the Russian national view of history, all of the selected peoples were seen as traitors and sworn enemies.
 According to historian Jeremy Smith, "As long as Stalin was alive... nationality policy was subject to arbitrary swings.
 The most disturbing feature of this period was the growth of official Anti-Semitism" including the campaign against "rootless cosmopolitans".
 Smith observed that "Speeches and newspaper articles raised the spectre of an international Jewish conspiracy to overthrow Soviet power" leading to the purges of the Jewish Anti-Fascist Committee and the Doctors' plot which was associated with the persecution of Jewish Moscow doctors in planned show trials.
 If Stalin had not died when he did, the alleged Doctors' plot would have led to the deportation of Jews to Siberia.
 Meanwhile, the defense of the country during World War II had led to the emergence of a new wave of national pride in the non-Russian republics which led to purges in those republics.